asmaloney/gactar/README.md

 Valid module states are:

-- `busy` - the buffer is in the process of being filled
+- `busy` - the module is currently handling a request
-- `error` - the last retrieval failed
+- `error` - the last request resulted in some sort of error
+- `free` - the module is ready for new requests

 Matching buffer patterns reply on the chunks previously declared in the _config_ section and are parsed to ensure their format is consistent.